Launching a Podcast

 “Today’s episode is brought to you by [sponsor name].
 [Sponsor name] is [launch into the benefits of the sponsor’s product or service and why the listener should buy it].

-Some sponsors will supply you with a pre-written segment that they expect you to read on your show.
+Some sponsors will supply you with a pre-written segment that they expect the podcast hosts to read on the show.
 These save you the trouble of writing your own segment, but they may feel cold and unengaging.
 Work with your sponsor to come up with a message that’s right for your audience.

 Your outro is your opportunity to thank your guests for participating, recap what you discussed (and the value you gave your listeners), and thank your audience for their time, and announce upcoming episodes, events, or promotions.